 If you’ve heard a song from Eyes Like The Sky live, you won the King Gizzard lottery.
-After seven years, the Wizards’ sophomore album remains one of their most inventive.
+After eight years, the Wizards’ sophomore album remains one of their most inventive.

 Eyes Like the Sky is the anomaly in King Gizzard & the Lizard Wizard’s discography.
 And not just because it’s their only album you can’t find on Spotify.